Congratulations on your new Entagged.

-- We also have tons of FAQs here.
+- We also have lots of FAQshere.
 Just type a keyword into the search field at the top or scroll through the different sections.

 - If you’re having any kind of issue with your Entagged, please read the error messages in the app carefully and follow their instructions to alleviate the problem before reaching out.
-Often the solution to your problem will already be explained in the app (e.g. you need to change a hardware dial setting on your camera, plug in the cable, insert an SD card, etc.)
+Often the solution to your problem will already be explained in the app (e.g. you need plug in the cable, insert an SD card, etc.)

-- Update your App and Firmware to the latest version – we’re constantly pushing lots of updates with bug fixes and improvements.
-Stay up to date, but if you’re not experiencing any problems, don’t do any big updates right before an important shoot!
+- Update your app and firmware to the latest version – we’re constantly publishing updates with bug fixes and improvements.
+We recommend staying up to date, but if you’re not experiencing any problems, don’t perform any big updates right before an important shoot!

 - If you do have an issue, please use our support form, where we’ll request all the necessary information to best be able to support you.
 Some of the questions might even solve your issue as you answer them.
-Please include App & Firmware version numbers, screenshots and as many details as you can, so we can try to reproduce your issues, and fix them as soon as possible.
+Please include app & firmware version numbers, screenshots and as many details as you can, so we can try to reproduce your issues, and fix them as soon as possible.
+Thank you!